 Habitat: Amyris elemifera grows in Dry Broadleaf Evergreen Formation – Forest/Woodland/Shrublands (coppice and scrublands).

-Distribution in Bahamas/Globally: Amyris elemifera occurs on all island groupings within the Bahamian Archipelago as well as Florida, the Caribbean region and Central America.
+Distribution in Bahamas/Globally: Amyris elemifera occurs on all island groupings within the Lucayan Archipelago as well as Florida, the Caribbean region and Central America.

-Medicinal/Cultural/Economic usage: Amyris elemifera is used in the Bahamas to treat colds and flu.
+Medicinal/Cultural/Economic usage: Amyris elemifera is used in the Bahamas to treat colds and flu and the fruits are edible.

 Bahamians would cut branches and fray the ends and then light them on fire to use as a light source while crabbing or fishing.